 Raw Information: Raw Information is any raw, unverified, or unevaluated information (in any form) related to Anti-Doping Activities.
-Raw Information can come in many forms including unprocessed data, information reports, media reports, and anonymous disclosures.
+Raw Information can come in many forms including, but not limited to, unprocessed data, information reports, Doping Control Forms (including declarations made by Athletes), conversations / interviews, telephone calls, video, media reports, and anonymous or non-anonymous disclosures.